Chronology of World War II

 Images from January 8, 1944

-Heavily damaged town of Mastrogiovanni
+Heavily Damaged Mastrogiovanni

-Moroccan Troops in Italy,8 January 1944
+Moroccan Troops in Italy

-Moroccan troops in Italy
+Moroccan Troops in Italy

 LST with Casualties from Cape Gloucester